tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 ## Path parameters {#path_parameters}

-Path parameters are part of the endpoint itself, and are not optional.
+Path parameters are part of the endpoint itself and are not optional.
 For example, `{user}` and `{bicycleId}` are the path parameters in the following endpoint:

 <pre>
 /service/myresource/user/<span class="orange">{user}</span>/bicycles/<span class="orange">{bicycleId}</span>
 </pre>

-Path parameters are usually set off with curly braces, but some API doc styles precede the value with a colon or use other syntax.
+Path parameters are usually set off with curly braces, but some API doc styles precede the value with a colon or use a different syntax.
 When you document path parameters, indicate the default values, the allowed values, and other details.

 ### Color coding the path parameters

 When you list the path parameters in your endpoint, it can help to color code the parameters to make them more easily identifiable.
-This makes it clear what's a path parameter and what's not.
-Through color you create an immediate connection between the endpoint and the parameter definitions.
+Color coding the parameters makes it clear what's a path parameter and what's not.
+Through color, you create an immediate connection between the endpoint and the parameter definitions.

 For example, you could color code your parameters like this: